SquareScreamYT/conlangs/README.md

 Un sehemi hujin
 1SG see.PRS.POSB dog
 I might be seeing a dog
 \* it changes the e in suffixes to an i, if there is no suffix it adds -wi

 Un sehemo hujin
 1SG see.PRS.ABIL dog
 I can see a dog
 \* it changes the e in suffixes to an o, if there is no suffix it adds -jo

+**Nimine allows you to change words into different parts of speech.
+Example:**

+biśa
+quickly

+biśaza
+speed
+\* It will turn any part of speech into a noun, same with others.

+biśala
+speed (verb)
+\* It will turn any part of speech into a verb.

+biśata
+fast
+\* It will turn any part of speech into a adjective.

+biśaca
+quickly
+\* It will turn any part of speech into a adverb.
+It is used here as an example.